- What is Kushiyaki?

 On the other side sits the much larger contender — as it encompasses more types of skewered foods (and technically yakitori is just a specific subsection part of kushiyaki).

 As you can see this shouldn’t even be a comparison.
 Kushiyaki gets a bad rap, an unlucky beat.
 Or well… is just plain unknown really.
+So what does kushiyaki mean?

-So What is the Meaning of Kushiyaki?
+What is the Meaning of Kushiyaki?

 If you throw 串焼き into Google translate it will tell you skewers.
 Kushiyaki means skewers?
 Kind of.